William12556/pi-netconfig/README.md

 # Pi Network Configuration Tool

-HTML based WiFi configuration management for Raspberry Pi/Debian systems.
+WiFi configuration management for Raspberry Pi/Debian systems with automatic access point fallback.

 ## Overview

 Tool manages WiFi connectivity with automatic fallback to access point mode when no connection is available.
+Designed for headless Raspberry Pi systems without attached displays or keyboards.
+The system operates as a self-installing systemd service, providing continuous network monitoring and a web-based configuration interface when needed.

 ## Features